 Native and ornamental plant species are also cultivated in the area surrounding Kilometer Zero, using the rich soil produced through our vermicomposting process.
 They are then replanted in the lush gardens of Palace Resorts properties.
 A variety of aromatic plants are also being grown for an upcoming project to produce organic plant infusions.

 Residual waste from Kilometer Zero is separated and collected in order to recommence the vermiculture process and begin this infinite cycle once more.

 What are the environmental benefits of having our own nursery garden?

 • The use of organic soil prevents the need to request it from suppliers who extracted it from non-sustainable sources.

 • Vermicomposting also seems to accelerate the cultivation process–certain species of microgreens, such as radish and pea, are ready to be harvested in as little as 8 days.

 • Organic waste is constantly recycled, reducing the emission of harmful gases normally produced by decay.

-• Educational opportunities in the organic plant nursery and orchard have included workshops producing compost and growing plants organically, increasing awareness and knowledge on these topics.
+• Educational opportunities in our organic plant nursery and orchard have included workshops on producing compost and growing plants organically, increasing awareness and knowledge on these topics.